ucsb/webguide/css.md

 rules or your markup is too convoluted.
 Try reformatting one or the other using standard CSS techniques first and only use a hack as a last resort.

+#### Use relative over absolute units

+Prefer _relative_ units (such as `em`, `%`, or `rem`) over _absolute_ units (such as `px`).

+By using relative units, elements on the page are better suited for adapting to various screen sizes and container widths.
+Furthermore, using relative units provides a smoother experience for users zooming in and out of your web pages using a browser's zooming features.

+#### Don't generate content with CSS

+Text content can be added to a page using the `content` property (with the `::before` and `::after` pseudo-elements).
+However, this content may or may not be read by a screen reader.

+Given this ambiguity, you should never generate essential content using CSS.

+Furthermore, since some screen readers _do_ read content generated with CSS, you should also avoid generating non-essential content as well (for example, inserting a "double arrow" symbol next to links), since this content will be unnecessarily read to a user with a screen reader.

+Altogether, you should avoid generating _any_ content with CSS.

 ### Naming

 Give selectors semantically meaningful names